 If the answer is “yes” – you’ve probably got a bad meeting, another meeting bloody meeting

-I suppose the founders of Scrum had an aversion to meetings, so they avoided that word completely, and called ’em “Ceremonies.”
-Scrum for example has a number of prescribed ceremonies or events (Sprint Planning, Daily Scrum, Sprint Demo, Sprint Retro) that to the uneducated observer look a lot like dreaded “Meetings.”
+I suppose the founders of Scrum had an aversion to meetings, so they did their best to avoid that word, and called ’em “Ceremonies” or “Events.”
+Each of them, Sprint Planning, Daily Scrum, Sprint Demo, Sprint Retro, to the uneducated observer look a lot like dreaded “Meetings.”

-And there are a number of other meetings that high performing, self-directed teams – Scrum, Kanban, XP, etc – use on a regular cadence to make sure that they are not simply getting stuff done, but are in fact getting the right stuff done, and at the right time.
-(I won’t go thru all the P.O.W.E.R. items in detail for these, just provide a broad brush stroke)
+And there are a number of other meetings that high performing, self-directed teams – Scrum, Kanban, XP, etc – use on to make sure that they are not simply getting stuff done, but are in fact getting the right stuff done, and at the right time.

 - Incident post-mortems